Stunning example of this classic calibre from London Gun maker Churchill. 7 Bury Street, London, England.

-Parker Hale actions are held on with ‘the usual’ two action bolts.
-The Churchill has original Mauser ‘double screw’ screws (the 2 main large action screws have a recess cut out where a smaller grub screw fits.
+Parker Hale actions are held in place with ‘the usual’ two action bolts.
+The Churchill has original Mauser ‘double screw’ screws.
+2 main large action screws with a recess cut out where a smaller grub screw fits.
 This holds the main action screws in place at the correct tension).

 I cannot recall a PH fitted with a double set / hair trigger.
 Without actually searching old catalogues I am not even sure it was even an option?
 The Churchill is.

-Parker Hale stocks on the Deluxe / 1200 Super versions were similar but different in that the Rosewood forend tip was a more ‘square finish’ as opposed to the rounded tip on this rifle.
+Parker Hale stocks on the Deluxe / 1200 Super versions were similar but different.
+The Rosewood forend tip was a more ‘square finish’ as opposed to the rounded tip on this rifle.

 PH rifle came with a side safety.
 The Churchill is fitted with the original Mauser style safety to the rear of the bolt.
-Bespoke rifle makers often swapped them out from the original Mauser ‘Flag safety’ (rotating from left to right) by the one fitted on this rifle and YES, Parker Hale made many of these ‘low level’ flag safety conversion options but NONE were ever used on their rifles as their actions and bolts were made with the safety located to the action and NEVER the bolt.
+Bespoke rifle makers often swapped them out from the original Mauser ‘Flag safety’ (rotating from left to right).
+Like the one fitted on this rifle.
+YES, Parker Hale made many of these ‘low level’ flag safety conversions.
+NONE were ever used on their rifles.
+Parker hale rifles have the safety located to the action and NEVER the bolt.

 Parker Hale actually serial number their action and not the barrel.
 The Churchill has its serial number to the barrel and not the action.
 The barrel is also fully detailed / stamped as advertised with CHURCHILL (GUNMAKERS) LTD. 7, BURY STREET, LONDON SW1 ENGLAND.
 In small but capital letter along with the calibre.

-Also the stock is clearly of a higher grade Walnut than any Parker Hale I have ever seen and whilst I do not doubt the odd few highly figured stocks certainly did turn up at the factory I also do not doubt they would have been channelled off to supply bespoke rifle makers.
+Also the stock is clearly of a higher grade Walnut than any Parker Hale I have ever seen.
+Now, I have no doubt the odd few highly figured stocks certainly did turn up at the factory.
+Then, as now, they are channelled off to supply bespoke rifle makers.

 Parker Hale MASS produced to cater for the ‘working man’.
-The quality of the walnut will have been set and agreed by their suppliers and suppliers are not likely to send ANYTHING out more than specified.
-They certainly do not do it today and apart from the odd one ‘slipping though’ they won’t have done it then.
+The quality of the walnut will have been set and agreed by their suppliers.
+Suppliers are not likely to send ANYTHING out more than specified.
+They certainly do not do it today apart from the odd one ‘slipping though’.
+The exact same checks will have been in place then.

 Perhaps you might like to put these points to your friend/s and get their reactions?
 (DO let me know)